8 Conversations Every Aussie Is Bound To Have With Their Hostel Buddies

 Backpacker hostels provide the base-level budget travel experience, where Maslow’s primary biological needs reign supreme.
-In every hostel in every nook of the planet, you’ll find at least one Australian lurking about, and with that, a suite of conversational staples as common as we are that tend to delight, terrify and sometimes repel our international counterparts.
+In every hostel in every nook of the planet, you’ll find at least one Australian, and with them, a suite of conversational staples as common as we are that tend to delight, terrify and sometimes repel our international counterparts.

-On mythic par with the bunyip, jackalope, hoopsnake, gunni and snipe, the drop bear is an effective hostelling chat point, aided by the fact that the Australian Museum lists them in faux seriousness online as “large, arboreal, predatory marsupial(s) related to the koala, of leopard size … with as powerful forearms for climbing and attacking prey” (don’t forget the tendency to attack anyone with a non-Australian accent).
+On mythic par with the bunyip, jackalope, hoopsnake, gunni and snipe, the drop bear is an effective hostel talking point, aided by the fact that the Australian Museum lists them in faux seriousness online as “large, arboreal, predatory marsupial(s) related to the koala, of leopard size … with as powerful forearms for climbing and attacking prey” (don’t forget the tendency to attack anyone with an accent other than Australian).

 As well as a rose in every cheek, Vegemite puts a good few quips into every Australian tourist’s conversational artillery.
 In the great spectrum of nationality archetypes, ours remains synonymous with a dark-tinted yeast extract, and the world just loves to remind us about it.

-“I would die in that,” the common response from more temperate climate dwellers, after an obligatory rundown on the intensity of the Australian summer and its roasting 45+ degree afternoons.
+“I would die in that,” the common response from more temperate climate dwellers, after an obligatory rundown on the intensity of the Australian summer and its roasting 45ºC+ afternoons.

 Indeed, the Great Southern Land is a fair hike from many parts of the world, and air miles travelled is always a sound, ever dependable foundational point.

 Small things that can kill you

-You don’t have set foot in a hostel to find yourself racking up more than your fair share of diatribes pertaining to the ‘little things’ in our country that can end your life when you least expect it.
-To inexperienced foreigners, the smaller something is, the more menacing: redback spiders under the toilet seat always send eyebrows skyward, if not white tails in the bed sheets, snakes in the tent, or funnel webs in the shoe – and that’s just on land.
+You don’t have to set foot in a hostel to find yourself racking up more than your fair share of diatribes pertaining to the “little things” in our country that can end your life when you least expect it.
+To inexperienced foreigners, the smaller something is, the more menacing: red-back spiders under the toilet seat always send eyebrows skyward, if not white tails in the bed sheets, snakes in the tent, or funnel webs in the shoe – and that’s just on land.

-Australian travel culture (aka “yes, we are everywhere”)
+Australian travel culture (aka “Yes, we are everywhere”)

 Often, the biggest talking point when it comes to Australians is exactly the fact we do travel so much.
 “Australians!
-You guys are everywhere,” is the common quip from characters of all nooks of the world, not limited to, but particularly the backpacker circuit.
+You guys are everywhere,” is the common quip from characters of all nooks of the world, not limited to, but particularly found on, the backpacker circuit.

 “Uh…?”
-Not to say all of Australia is a linguistic laggard, but comparative to more densely populous and culturally diverse regions of the earth, polyglots, and even duel-linguos, are still a minority breed in Australia.
+Not to say all of Australia is a linguistic laggard, but comparative to more densely populous and culturally diverse regions of the earth, polyglots, and even bilinguals, are still a minority breed in Australia.
 Tyranny of distance notwithstanding, we’ve got our work ahead of us in this department.

-Performed with profusion by any of the countless in-house strummers you find yourself sharing quarters with at any given time on the road, Wonderwall is the cross-nationality sonic equivalent of any of the above verbal conversations.
-Co-running the reception desk of a busy inner Melbourne hostel years back, my colleagues and I agreed on – and enforced fiercely – a $1.50 AUD fine with any and every breakout of “Today is gunna be the day.”
+Performed with profusion by any of the countless in-house strummers you find yourself sharing quarters with at any given time on the road, “Wonderwall” is the cross-nationality sonic equivalent of any of the above verbal conversations.
+Co-running the reception desk of a busy inner Melbourne hostel years back, my colleagues and I agreed on – and enforced fiercely – a $1.50 fine with any and every breakout of “Today is gonna be the day.”
 The kitty spilled over that summer.
 A fair and equitable, if not underpriced, rule.